 After you have cultivated a strong intention to change your diet, you can begin using the attentional aspect of the transformational strategy to strengthen your resolve and eventually push you to overcome the unhealthy eating habits you want to rid yourself of.
 There are a number of focusing strategies that you may want to utilize, and we will discuss three here:

 - Strengthen Your Reasons for the Change: One way to increase the quality of your intention is to consistently ask yourself why you must do so.
-For example, you might have started going to the gym or doing home work-outs.
+For example, you might have started going to the gym or doing home workouts.
 Great!
 But have you changed your diet to accommodate this?
 It’s no good eating the diet you ate before you started working out – your needs have changed.
-You now need more nutrients and more protein, similar to what you can find in these Bariatric Meal Replacement Shakes.
 So, you’ve asked yourself ‘Why do I need to make these changes?’ and ‘Why is it important for me to change my diet?’.
 The answer in this situation is that you’ve started working out and your diet needs to reflect that.
 Using this technique will allow you to find powerful motivating reasons to stick to a more health-conscious diet.

-- Become Consciously Aware of Trigger: Another powerful thing tool we can do is to incorporate the activity of self-monitoring and journal keeping to help us become aware of the triggers that lead us to eating the food that cause us pain.
-You should focus on becoming aware of your internal dialogue and determine the instances when you cave into your surface level desires.
+- Become Consciously Aware of Trigger: Another powerful thing tool we can do is to incorporate the activity of self-monitoring and journal keeping to help us become aware of the triggers that lead us to eat the food that causes us pain.
+You should focus on becoming aware of your internal dialogue and determine the instances when you cave into your surface-level desires.

 - Stimulus Control and Planning: After using self-monitoring to become aware of both external and internal triggers, we can begin implementing the therapeutic tool of stimulus control and planning.
 While using the strategy of stimulus control means removing all problematic food from the environments we most frequently spend our time, the strategy of planning helps us when we cannot do so.